MauriceBrg/dag-visualizer/README.md

 - [Jest](https://jestjs.io/) for some unit tests
 - [Cytoscape.JS](https://js.cytoscape.org/) to visualize the DAG
 - [Bootstrap](https://getbootstrap.com/) for the little bit of styling there is
+- Github Actions to provide CI/CD for this repository

 If you find parts of it useful, that's great!
-The code is release under the Unlicense which means you can take whatever you want from it without giving credit etc.
+The code is release under the [Unlicense](LICENSE) which means you can take whatever you want from it without giving credit etc.

 ## Caveats